captraj/freshcheck/README.md

 ## Current Challenges

 1. **Decide which stack to use in the API server creations**
-   - Python : Flask, FastAPI
+   - Python : Flask(currently preffered), FastAPI
    - JS : NodeJS